best-practice-and-impact/qa-of-code-guidance/book/glossary.md

 Proprietary software, including SPSS, SAS and Stata are closed source.
 These are expensive to use and do not support many of the good analysis practices outlined in this guidance.
 Not using open source analysis tools means that our users need to purchase software to reproduce our results.

-### Python

-Python is a general-use high-level programming language with an emphasis on code readability.
-Python is free and open source.

-### R
+### Python and R

-R is a high-level programming language, commonly used within mathematic and statistical projects.
-R is free and open source.
+Python and R are high-level programming languages that are commonly used in government analysis.
+They are both free to use and open source.

 ### Git